SlicerDMRI/whitematteranalysis/doc/subject-specific tractography-parcellation.md

      wm_quality_control_tract_overlap.py ./ORG-Atlases-1.1.1/ORG-800FC-100HCP/atlas.vtp ./example-UKF-data.vtk ./QC-TractOverlap-Initial/
      ```

-      - A new “QC-TractOverlap-Initial” folder is generated, including multiple JPG files to enable visualization of tract overlap from different views.
-Open one of them, e.g., “view_left_tract_overlap.jpg”, where the different colors represent the different tractography data (as displayed below).
+      - A new “_QC-TractOverlap-Initial+” folder is generated, including multiple JPG files to enable visualization of tract overlap from different views.
+Open one of them, e.g., “_view_left_tract_overlap.jpg_”, where the different colors represent the different tractography data (as displayed below).
 This image shows that the two tractography files are in the same coordinate system, but they are not aligned together.

         ![test image](../wma_small.jpg)

-## 5. Tractograpy fiber clustering
+## 5. Tractograpy fiber clustering and outlier fiber removal

 This step performs fiber clustering of the registered tractography data, resulting in an 800-cluster white matter parcellation according to the ORG atlas.
-This step includes multiple commands: initial fiber clustering of the registered tractography, outlier removal to filter false positive fibers, and assessment of hemispheric location of each fiber in the obtained clusters.
+This includes two sub-steps: 1) initial fiber clustering of the registered tractography, and 2) outlier removal to filter false positive fibers.

-   - Run initial fiber clustering using “_wm_cluster_from_atlas.py_”
+   - Run initial fiber clustering using “**_wm_cluster_from_atlas.py**_”

      This script runs fiber clustering to parcellate the registered tractography into 800 fiber clusters according to the ORG atlas.
 From your terminal, type the following command: